 The rising adoption of Open finance platforms and processes give the potential to transform the lives of everyone unbanked in the world.

 On the remittance market front where foreign workers send billions across borders to their families, the fees that they have to pay are extortionate.
 The trends in Decentralized Finance services come with the potential to cut down these costs by more than 50%.
 This not just increases employee’s productivity but also helps grow economies.

 Loans are the other challenging area that can be addressed by concentrating on the advantages of DeFi.
 Presently, it is impossible for the unbanked to borrow money because of a lack of credit score or bad history with a banking institution.
 The DeFi platforms connect borrowers with lenders, thus eliminating the credit check process.

-These are just two examples scratching the surface of how Blockchain shapes the Fintech domain.
-By removing inaccuracies and middlemen and bringing in transparency and lack of central control in the picture, Blockchain is only getting prepared to devise newer DeFi use cases in every Fintech real world application.
+These are just two examples scratching the surface of how blockchain shapes the fintech domain.
+By removing inaccuracies and middlemen and bringing in transparency and lack of central control in the picture, Blockchain is only getting prepared to devise newer use cases of DeFi in every Fintech real world application.

 Challenges Associated with DeFi

 Every high return financial product comes with attached risk.
-Thus, it is a given that there will be a list of challenges associated with DeFi as well.
+Thus, it is a given that there will be a list of challenges of DeFi as well.

 Understanding and securely handling cryptocurrencies tools call for specialized knowledge and attached risk.
 It becomes a user’s responsibility to take care of their key and holding and follow the process of multi-factor authentication with utmost privacy.